 Joggins Fossil Cliffs (2008)

 The Joggins Fossil Cliffs joined the list of UNESCO World Heritage Sites in Canada in 2008.
 This site, along the coast of Nova Scotia, has significant palaeontological importance.
 Numerous fossils found here date back between 354 to 290 million years ago to the Carboniferous period.

-Researchers unearthed intact and undisturbed fossils and tracks of animals that lived here in what was once a rainforest.
+Researchers unearthed intact and undisturbed fossils and animal tracks in what was once a rainforest.
 The finds from Joggins Fossil Cliffs include the richest collection of fossils with 96 genera and 148 species of fossils and 20 footprint groups.

 Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek (1979,1992, 1994)

-The Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek national parks are home to some of the tallest peaks in North America and the largest icefields outside the polar caps.
+The Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek national parks are home to North America’s tallest peaks and the largest icefields outside the polar caps.
 The mountains and ice comprise some of the largest and most spectacular glaciers in the world.

-The parks offer the best examples of glaciation and modification of landscape by glacial action in a region still tectonically active.
-They are also some of the most stunning landscapes it the world.
+The parks offer the best examples of glaciation and landscape modification by glacial action in a region still tectonically active.
+They are also some of the most stunning landscapes in the world.

 Miguasha National Park (1999)

 Miguasha National Park joined the list of UNESCO World Heritage Sites in Canada in 1999.
-Located in Quebec’s Gaspe Peninsula, this is the most outstanding fossil site of tetrapodes in the world.
-Tetrapodes were the first four-legged, air-breathing terrestrial vertebrates that evolved from lobe-finned fish.
+Located in Quebec’s Gaspe Peninsula, this is the most outstanding fossil site of tetrapods in the world.
+Tetrapods were the first four-legged, air-breathing terrestrial vertebrates that evolved from lobe-finned fish.